 Apply To: email@example.com

-The Licensing Specialist shall hold a minimum of a bachelor’s degree from an accredited college or university in a human behavioral science.
+A minimum of a bachelor’s degree from an accredited college or university in a human behavioral science or related field is required.
 Experience in a professional setting with youth and families required.
 Strong written and oral communication skills, professionalism, organizational skills and comfort with computer technology/database entry is required.

-Appropriate candidate for this position must have the ability to handle stress well, have the ability to be an active listener with good clinical observation and evaluation skills, be flexible and able to handle change, make complex and often unpopular decisions focused on a child’s safety and long-term well-being.
-Appropriate candidate will be a team player yet able to work independently, someone who is able to multi-task, and maintain case responsibility and follow-through with multiple competing demands and strict timelines.
-Licensing Specialist will demonstrate a commitment to the training, preparation and support of foster families and a commitment to the belief that all children deserve safe and loving homes, prepared to meet their unique needs.
-Knowledge of child welfare and available supportive resources for youth and families in Michigan is preferred.
+Appropriate candidate for this position must have the ability to handle stress well, have the ability to be an active listener with good clinical observation and evaluation skills, be flexible and able to handle change, be a team player yet able to work independently, able to multi-task, and maintain case responsibility and follow-through with multiple competing demands.
+Adoption Specialist will demonstrate a commitment to the training, preparation and support of adoptive families and a commitment to the belief that all children deserve lifelong family connections.
+Knowledge of the adoption process and available supportive resources for youth and families in Michigan is preferred.

 Candidate may not have been convicted of child abuse or neglect, a felony involving harm or threatened harm to an individual within the 10 years immediately preceding the date of hire, or be listed on the central registry as a perpetrator of child abuse or child neglect.
 The Adoption Specialist shall possess a valid Driver’s License, positive driving record and proof of automobile insurance.